Escape of entropy for countable Markov shifts: Preliminaries

 \begin{definition} A CMS $(\Sigma, \sigma)$ is said to satisfy the $\F-$\emph{property} if for every element of the alphabet $a$ and natural number $n$, there are only finitely many admissible words of length $n$ starting and ending at $a$. \end{definition}

-\begin{remark} A CMS $(\Sigma, \sigma)$ satisfies the $\F-$\emph{property} if and only if there are only finitely many periodic orbits of length $n$ intersecting $[a]$.
+\begin{remark} A CMS $(\Sigma, \sigma)$ satisfies the $\F-$\emph{property} if and only if there are only finitely many periodic orbits of length $n$ intersecting $[a]$, for every $n\in \N$ and for every $a$ in the alphabet.
 Note that every locally compact CMS satisfies the $\F-$\emph{property}. \end{remark}

 \begin{remark} Equivalent definitions and properties as those discussed in this section can be given for \emph{two sided CMS}.
 In this case the acting group is $\Z$.
 It turns out that, in general, thermodynamic formalism for the two sided CMS can be reduced to the one sided case (see \cite[Section 2.3]{sabook}). \end{remark}